-The Company makes a qualifying donation of all taxable profits to a charitable group company.
-The gift aid paid during the year is reflected in the accounts.
+The company makes a qualifying donation of all taxable profits to a charitable group company.
+The gift aid paid during the year is reflected in the accounts and any remaining taxable profit not paid by the year end will be paid within 9 months of the year end.